Extraterrestrial life: Planetary habitability in the Solar System

 Besides Earth, Mars, Europa and Enceladus are the most likely places in the Solar System to find life.

 The Solar System has a wide variety of planets, dwarf planets, and moons, and each one is studied for its potential to host life.
 Each one has its own specific conditions that may benefit or harm life.
 So far, the only lifeforms found are those from Earth.
 No extraterrestrial intelligence other than humans exists or has ever existed within the Solar System.
 Astrobiologist Mary Voytek points out that it would be unlikely to find large ecosystems, as they would have already been detected by now.

 The inner Solar System is likely devoid of life.
 However, Venus is still of interest to astrobiologists, as it is a terrestrial planet that was likely similar to Earth in its early stages and developed in a different way.
-There is a greenhouse effect, the surface is the hottest in the Solar System, sulfuric acid clouds, all surface liquid water is lost, and it has a thick carbon-dioxide atmosphere with huge pressure.
+There is a greenhouse effect, the surface is the hottest in the Solar System, it is covered in sulphuric acid clouds, all surface liquid water is lost, and it has a thick carbon-dioxide atmosphere with huge pressure.
 Comparing both helps to understand the precise differences that lead to beneficial or harmful conditions for life.
 And despite the conditions against life on Venus, there are suspicions that microbial life-forms may still survive in high-altitude clouds.

 Mars is a cold and almost airless desert, inhospitable to life.
 However, recent studies revealed that water on Mars used to be quite abundant, forming rivers, lakes, and perhaps even oceans.
 Mars may have been habitable back then, and life on Mars may have been possible.
 But when the planetary core ceased to generate a magnetic field, solar winds removed the atmosphere and the planet became vulnerable to solar radiation.
 Ancient life-forms may still have left fossilised remains, and microbes may still survive deep underground.